kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 - Maintenance free with auto-upgrade to the latest version of MicroOS and k3s.
 - Proper use of the underlying Hetzner private network to remove the need for encryption and make the cluster both fast and secure.
-- Automatic HA with the default setting of two control-plane and agents nodes.
+- Automatic HA with the default setting of three control-plane and two agents nodes.
 - Ability to add or remove as many nodes as you want while the cluster stays running.
 - Automatic Traefik ingress controller attached to a Hetzner load balancer with proxy protocol turned on.
 - (Optional) Out of the box config of Traefik with SSL certficate auto-generation.